California State Route 158

 State Route 158 (SR 158) is a state highway in the U.S. state of California.
 Known as the June Lake Loop, it is a loop route of U.S. Route 395 in Mono County that serves the community of June Lake.

 Route description

+Route 158 is defined in section 458 of the California Streets and Highways Code, and that the highway is "from Route 395 near June Lake to Route 395 near Rush Creek, via the vicinity of June Lake, Silver Lake and Grant Lake".

-The route is a loop west off of U.S. Route 395 passing through the community of June Lake, following the watercourse of June Lake, Gull Lake, Reversed Creek, Silver Lake, Rush Creek and Grant Lake, into the Mono Basin.
+SR 158 is a loop west off of U.S. Route 395 passing through the community of June Lake, following the watercourse of June Lake, Gull Lake, Reversed Creek, Silver Lake, Rush Creek and Grant Lake, into the Mono Basin.
 The highway provides access to several vacation areas, trailheads, and scenic locations, including the June Mountain ski and snowboard resort.

 SR 158 from 3.5 mi north of June Lake to the northern junction with U.S. Highway 395 is closed during winters, typically from mid-December through mid-April.

 SR 158 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.